-Longitudinal data arise more and more frequently in a variety of scientific domains that seek insightful and comprehensive research in a branch of statistical modeling.
-Different from other types of data, we often assume independence among distinct subjects but dependence within each subject; within-subject correlation raises a fundamental challenge for the analysis of longitudinal data.
-Liang and Zeger (1986), a milestone in the development of methodology for longitudinal data analysis, proposed generalized estimating equations (GEE) for estimation of generalized linear regression coefficients.
-The main advantage of their method is that even when the within-subject correlation is treated as a nuisance parameter with an assumed parsimonious structure, GEE still brings about a consistent estimator for the mean regression model.
-Subsequential, Qu, Lindsay, and Li (2000) used the quadratic inference function (QIF) to enhance the efficiency by considering the structure of the covariance matrix.
-Taking robustification into account, He, Fung, and Zhu (2005) proposed the robust GEE method to prevent the unexpected influence from outliers in a longitudinal data set.
+Longitudinal data arise more and more frequently in a vast of scientific domains, which seek for insightful and comprehensive research in a branch of statistical modeling.
+Different from other types of data, we often assume independence among distinct subjects but dependence within each subject.
+Consequently, the within-subject correlation raises a fundamental challenge for the analysis of longitudinal data.
+The work of Liang and Zeger (1986) is a milestone in the development of methodology for longitudinal data analysis that they proposed the generalized estimating equations (GEE) for estimation of generalized linear regression coefficients.
+The main advantage of their method is well-known that even the within-subject correlation is treated as a nuisance parameter with an assumed parsimonious structure, GEE still brings about a consistent estimator for the mean regression model.
+Following the direction of GEE, Qu et al. (2000) raised the quadratic inference function (QIF) to enhance the efficiency by moving a step forward into considering the structure of the covariance matrix.
+Taking robustification into account, He et al. (2005) proposed the robust GEE method to prevent the unexpected influence from outliers in a longitudinal data set.

-Ignoring the within-subject correlation can result in an inefficient estimator of a regression model.
+Ignoring the within-subject correlation is not appropriate since it will probably result in an inefficient estimator of a regression model.
 In practice, the within-subject covariance structure itself may be of scientific interest.
-Relevant topics here include component analysis and factor analysis in multivariate statistical problems.
-Recent research on the estimation of the covariance matrix includes, but is not limited to, Rothman, Levina, and Zhu (2009), El Karoui (2008) and Bickel and Levina (2008).
+Most frequently discussed relevant topics include component analysis and factor analysis in multivariate statistical problems.
+Recent important research on estimation of covariance matrix include, but not limited to, Rothman et al. (2009), El Karoui (2008) and Bickel and Levina (2008), most of which directly deal with individual elements of a covariance matrix.

 Similar to the mean regression, covariances may be dependent on various explanatory variables.
-Pourahmadi (1999, 2000) proposed a joint mean and covariance regression model by decomposing the covariance matrix employing generalized autoregressive coefficients and innovation variances.
+Following this idea, Pourahmadi (1999, 2000) proposed a joint mean and covariance regression model by decomposing the covariance matrix which employed two sets of new parameters, generalized autoregressive coefficients and innovation variances.
 Ye and Pan (2006) extended the joint model under the framework of generalized estimating equations which required no assumptions on the distribution of the data.
-By introducing generalized autoregressive coefficients and innovation variances, their joint model eliminated the positive definiteness constraint in estimation of the covariance matrix.
-Instead, three generalized estimating equations were proposed to estimate the covariance matrix and the mean simultaneously.
+By introducing the generalized autoregressive coefficients and innovation variances which have proper statistical interpretation, their joint model released the constraint of positive definiteness in estimation for the covariance matrix.
+Instead, since the covariance matrix was treated as crucial as the mean, three generalized estimating equations were proposed to estimate the covariance matrix and the mean simultaneously.

-A number of developments have been followed, see Fan, Huang, and Li (2007), Fan and Wu (2008), and Xu and Mackenzie (2012).
-Leng, Zhang, and Pan (2010) generalized Ye and Pan's model to a semiparametric joint mean and covariance model.
-Mao, Fung, and Zhu (2011) extended Leng, Zhang, and Pan (2010)'s work further to a generalized partially linear varying coefficient model.
-Zheng, Fung, and Zhu (2013) extended the robust estimating equation in He, Fung, and Zhu (2005) to the joint mean and covariance model by creating three robust estimating equations to mitigate the effect of outliers in both mean and covariance estimation.
+A number of developments have been observed after the publication of the joint mean and covariance model, see Fan et al. (2007), Fan and Wu (2008) and Xu and Mackenzie (2012).
+Leng et al. (2010) generalized Ye and Pan's model to the semiparametric joint mean and covariance model.
+Mao et al. (2011) extended Leng et al. (2010)'s work further into the generalized partially linear varying coefficient model.
+Zheng et al. (2013) extended the robust estimating equation in He et al. (2005) to the joint mean and covariance model by creating three robust estimating equations to hinder the effect of outliers in both mean and covariance estimation.